Alien-Life-Form/OpenId-Connect-ID-Token-Validator/README.md

 - https://developer.okta.com/authentication-guide/tokens/validating-id-tokens
 - https://auth0.com/docs/tokens/id-token

-# Testable vs Non-Testable Code
+# Testable vs. Non-Testable Code

-When testing code no external activity (eg. HTTP requests) is allowed, each unit test has to be self-contained.
+When writing unit tests, no external activity (eg. HTTP requests) is allowed, each unit test has to be self-contained.
 This means that all external activity has to be mocked.
 The [first version](https://github.com/00111000/OpenIdConnect-JSONWebToken-Validator/tree/master/Non-Testable) of `ValidateOpenIdConnectJSONWebToken()` was non-testable since it was making a request - `await configurationManager.GetConfigurationAsync(ct);` inside of the method.

 Therefore, I had to create a [second version](https://github.com/00111000/OpenIdConnect-JSONWebToken-Validator/tree/master/Testable) of `ValidateOpenIdConnectJSONWebToken()`, where a few extra parameters had to be added to the method signature in order to make the method testable.
 I guess taking a TDD approach would help to avoid this.